 Bleaching the Knots

 The lace comes in either Swiss or French.
-Apart of customizing your lace frontal, usually means you’re going to bleach the knots.
+Apart from customizing your lace frontal, usually means you’re going to bleach the knots.
 Doing this prevents you from seeing the black hair knots in your lace, making it appear more scalp-like.

 You can also do a silk-based frontal, which tends to be more costly, but you wouldn't need to bleach any knots.
 It all depends on personal preference!

 Plucking the Hairline

 Lace frontals with baby hairs are the most common type of frontal advertised.
 The baby hairs add to the illusion that the frontal is coming from the scalp.

 When dealing with frontals with baby hair, it’s important to pay attention to when plucking the hairline.
 Otherwise, you’ll be plucking the baby hairs and barely any hair from the hairline!

 Why pluck the hairline?
 The hairline of most lace frontals isn't natural.
 So to make the frontal appear like it's growing from your scalp, pluck some hairs to mimic your hairline's shape and the same tick or thinness of your hairline.

 Although there aren't many steps to customizing your lace frontal, it's all about precision.
 If you’re not too comfortable with doing something, get your hairstylist to do it for you!